AKP101/SE2AA4_Projects/README.md

 # SE2AA4_Projects
 These are my completed assignments from SFWRENG2AA4 Winter 2021.
 New assignments are released every year in the Winter term.

-The projects are not meant for academic use beyond the SFWRENG 2AA4 Winter 2021 term.
+The projects are not intended for academic use beyond the SFWRENG 2AA4 Winter 2021 term.
 If you are a student looking for examples of the course work take a look at Dr.Smith's public course pages: https://gitlab.cas.mcmaster.ca/smiths/se2aa4_cs2me3

 To take a look at the specifications given to us check out the links below:
 The gitignores, makefiles and docignores do not belong to me.